gsa-tts-archived/handbook/pages/about-us/centers-of-excellence/operations/conduct-and-norms.md

 Using Slack at TTS is different from using Slack at other workplaces because we’re federal employees, and Slack is a [Public Record System](https://insite.gsa.gov/employee-resources/directives-forms-and-regulations/records-and-information-management/search-gsas-record-schedules).
 That means that — like email and recorded meetings — it is subject to the [Freedom of Information Act (FOIA)](https://www.foia.gov/).

-Follow the TTSC Slack Code of Conduct:
+Follow the TTS Slack Code of Conduct:

 {% alert "" "" "" "no-icon" %}
   **Be kind**